justinwickenheiser/coldfusion-m1/README.md

 http://localhost:8080/CFIDE/administrator/index.cfm
 The password is set in `docker-compose.yml` and setting your own value for `CFCONFIG_ADMINPASSWORD`

-Remember to check set the onServerStart to use /www/gvsu/Server.cfc, add `bananas` as the mail server, add `/www/gvsu/customtags` as a Custom Tag Path, and add your datasources!
+Remember to set the onServerStart to use /www/gvsu/Server.cfc, add `bananas` as the mail server, add `/www/gvsu/customtags` as a Custom Tag Path, and add your datasources!

 Also, you may need to comment out the entire apache service in the `docker-compose.yml` to view the admin because of silly routing and failing to load resources.
 Only do this if you are running into weird issues inside the admin.